 - where you die or are domiciled.

-A separate will in each country
+A separate Will in each country

 - it allows executors in different jurisdictions to apply for probate concurrently and independently of each other.
-If there is only one will, probate must be obtained in one jurisdiction then re-applied for in the other jurisdictions, which can cause delay;
+If there is only one Will, probate must be obtained in one jurisdiction then re-applied for in the other jurisdictions, which can cause delay;

-- there may be tax savings and reduced court fees where a particular country is dealing only with property within that country rather than with all of your estate’s assets;
+- there may be tax savings and reduced court fees where a country is dealing only with property within that country rather than with all of your estate’s assets;